KennyDizi/KennyDizi/README.md

 - 👋 Hi, I’m Kenny, an enthusiastic and dedicated Senior Software Engineer with over a decade of almost 12 years of working experience, specializing in AWS serverless/microservices technologies and NodeJS (TypeScript) // Python.
-A GenAI App developer and contributor to OpenWorkspace-o1, QodoAI, RAGFlow, @GPT Researcher, and many open-source projects on GitHub.
+A GenAI App developer and contributor to [OpenWorkspace-o1](https://github.com/OpenWorkspace-o1), [QodoAI](https://github.com/qodo-ai), [RAGFlow](https://github.com/infiniflow/ragflow), [🔎 GPT Researcher](https://github.com/assafelovic/gpt-researcher), [Aider-AI](https://github.com/Aider-AI/aider) and many open-source projects on GitHub.

 - 👀 I’m interested in sports, reading books and technical articles on Medium, and contributing to some interesting GenAI OSS projects on GitHub
 - 🌱 I obtained AWS SAA Certificate and I’m currently learning the other AWS Certs